tomjtoth/config/dual_boot.md

 ## FOSS recommendations
  - I remember trying these Desktop Environemts:
-   - LXDE - works well on weaker hardware (required manual scripting of volume/brightness control at the time)
+   - LXDE - works well on weaker hardware (requires manual scripting of volume/brightness control at the time)
    - XFCE4 (usually works out of the box, on some laptops brightness control acted funny..)
    - gnome-shell on wayland - seemed quite bloated even without the real gnome package
    - sway (on wayland) started using this one most recently, takes a while to get used to tiling